 And then there's what "everyone else is doing."
-You've likely heard neighborhood parents or friends rave about their new au pair, trusted day care center or loyal nanny.
+You've likely heard neighbourhood parents or friends rave about their new au pair, trusted day care centre or loyal nanny.
 But you have to remember that what's right for one family may not be right for yours.
-So we asked experts to share pros and cons around choosing and using day care centers, nannies (including live-in nannies) and au pairs.
+So we asked experts to share pros and cons around choosing and using day care centres, nannies (including live-in nannies) and au pairs.

 Au Pair Programs

-What they are: A government-regulated cultural exchange program -- and not solely a child care position -- with requirements for both families and care providers, according to Tanna Wilson, managing director at Go Au Pair.
+A government-regulated cultural exchange program - and not solely a child care position - with requirements for both families and care providers, according to Tanna Wilson, managing director at Go Au Pair.
 Families go through an agency (paying a fee) to find a vetted provider who seems like a "match."

 Au pairs must be high school graduates between the ages of 18 and 26, and they must be proficient in English.
 Au pair agencies are required to provide 32 hours of child care training.
 Au pairs who will care for children under age two must complete an additional 200 hours of infant care.
 In addition, an au pair cannot be placed with a special needs child without additional certifications and documentation.

-How they work: Au pair agencies charge families fees for their services.
-For example, in the case of the Cultural Care Au Pair agency, there's an application fee of $75 and a $275 fee once they choose the au pair.
-A new family fee is $7295; repeat families who extend with their same au pair pay a fee of $5645 and $6795 for a new au pair.
+Au pair agencies charge families fees for their services.
+For example, in the case of the Cultural Care Au Pair agency, there's an application fee once they choose the au pair.
 They offer several payment options, including an extended payment option.
 The agency runs discounts of different kinds throughout the year, such as waiving application fees, offering discounts for families with military parents, multiples or families who have hosted au pairs from a competitor agency.
 As you investigate au pair agencies, be sure to ask about these options.